BeauPrime/BeauRoutine/README.md

 * Time scale for a BeauRoutine
 * Per-object time scales (see RoutineIdentity)
 * Per-group time scales (see Groups)

+You can calculate the total time scale that will be applied to BeauRoutines on a given object by calling ``Routine.CalculateTimeScale``.
+This is the accumulation of ``Routine.TimeScale``, the per-object time scale, and the per-group time scale.

 ### Routine Identity